linda-lai/search/README.md

 ```

 ### Code Formatting
 Code formatting is managed by Prettier.
-Editors should recognise its being used via the `.prettierrc.json` file, but to Prettier:
+Editors should recognise it's being used via the `.prettierrc.json` file, but to run Prettier:

 ```bash
 $ npm run prettier